NBSutton98/COM-Documentation/docs/task1.md

 ## Creating our file

-1. Select new file that you will be creating.
+1. Select new file that you will be creating<br>
     ![NewFile](<./Task1/NewFile(1).png>)
-2. Name our file to whatever name of your choice, make sure to include **.js** at the end.
+2. Name our file to whatever name of your choice, make sure to include **.js** at the end<br>
 ![NewFile](<./Task1/NameFile(2).png>)

 ## Getting Started with Express JS